danielhros/lora-application-server/README.md

 ### Pre requirements

-- application server is running in containers.
+- application server is running in containers

 From root directory, navigate to directory where exported data are located.